theill/theill.github.io/projects.md

 title: Projects
 ---

-I released some of my first software products back in 1994 and since then I've released a broad range of projects across various platforms and using all kinds of licensing forms .. gotta try 'em all, right :-)
+I released some of my first software products back in 1994 and since then I have released a broad range of projects across various platforms and using all kinds of licensing forms.

-In no specific order here is a more or less complete list of all my personal projects.
+In no specific order the projects below are more or less a full list of all these personal projects.

 ### Classic ASP Sites